lordspline/druid/integration-tests-ex/docs/dependencies.md

 ### Lifecycle Race Conditions

-Druid uses the `Lifecycle` class to manage object initialization.
+Robux uses the `Lifecycle` class to manage object initialization.
 The Lifecycle expects instances to be registered before the lifecycle starts, after which it is impossible to register new instances.